-With access to online legal forms readily accessible to the general public, it is easy to forget that with these legal documents comes “great responsibility.”
+With access to online legal forms readily accessible to the public, it is easy to forget that with these legal documents comes “great responsibility”.
 “Practicing” law without the requisite knowledge has consequences, usually financial.
-Nowhere is this more evident than when “John Public” creates a quit claim deed.
+Nowhere is this more evident than when “John Public” creates a quitclaim deed.
 Here are two of the most common problematic scenarios:

-- A father deeds his investment property valued at $200,000, to his daughter and her husband using a quit claim deed.
+- A father deeds his investment property valued at $200,000, to his daughter and her husband using a quitclaim deed.
 Several years later, his daughter and her husband divorce.
 The father wants to sell the property.
-Daughter quit claims her interest in the property back to him.
-The now ex-husband decides that he wants 50% of the proceeds when the property sells.
-Father wants ex-husband off the deed. but since he was a grantee, that ‘boat has sailed.”
+Daughter quitclaims her interest in the property back to him.
+The now-ex-spouse decides that he wants 50% of the proceeds when the property sells.
+Father wants the ex-spouse off the deed, but since he was a grantee, that “boat has sailed”.
 The transaction is over.
-Now Father and ex-husband own the property as tenants in common, and short of a legal partition action, there is very little Father can do.
+Now, father and ex-spouse own the property as tenants in common, and short of a legal partition action, there is very little the father can do.

 - Same scenario above, but right after the father deeded the property over to his daughter, the IRS put a $50,000 tax lien on the property.
-When the daughter later deeded the property back to her father, the ex-husband’s creditor attached a judgment lien in the amount of $100,000 to the property.
-The $200,000 investment property now has $150,000 of liens on it.
+When the daughter later deeded the property back to her father, the ex-spouse’s creditor attached a judgment lien in the amount of $100,000 to the property.
+The $200,000 investment property now has $150,000 worth of liens on it.
 The liens go with the property.
-Therefore, when the house sells, the ex-husband can’t complain about how the Father’s earlier $50,000 tax lien on the property is eating into the proceeds, and the Father can’t complain about taking back the property with an additional $100,000 judgement lien.
+Therefore, when the house sells, the ex-spouse can’t complain about how the father’s earlier $50,000 tax lien on the property is eating into the proceeds, and the father can’t complain about taking back the property with an additional $100,000 judgment lien.
 They both accepted quit claim deeds.

-From my vantage point, if you are using a quit claim deed as a “quick” from of action, beware!
-Quit claim deed forms, which the public frequently calls “quick” claim deeds, should come with a ‘cooling off’ period…come to think of it, that wouldn’t be good for business.
+From my vantage point, if you are using a quitclaim deed as a “quick” form of action, beware!
+Quitclaim deed forms, which the public frequently calls “quick” claim deeds should come with a ‘cooling off’ period…come to think of it, that wouldn’t be good for business.